Electrolite

 1996 single by R.E.M.

 "Electrolite" is a song by American rock band R.E.M., released as the closing track from their tenth studio album, New Adventures in Hi-Fi (1996), and as the album's third single later that year.
 The song is a piano-based ballad dedicated to Hollywood and the closing twentieth century.
 Frontman Michael Stipe initially objected to including the song on the album, but was convinced by his bandmates Peter Buck and Mike Mills.

-The single was released by Warner Bros. on December 2, 1996, in the United Kingdom and on February 2, 1997, in the United States.
-Commercially, "Electrolite" reached the top 40 in Canada, Finland, Iceland and the United Kingdom but stalled at number 96 on the US Billboard Hot 100.
+The single was released by Warner Bros.
+Records on December 2, 1996, in the United Kingdom and on February 2, 1997, in the United States.
+"Electrolite" reached the top 40 in Canada, Finland, Iceland, and the United Kingdom but stalled at number 96 on the US Billboard Hot 100, giving it their lowest-charting single.
 The single's music video, directed by Peter Care and Spike Jonze, "involved dune buggies, crazy costumes, and rubber reindeer."